 - Ambrosia Maple

-Precept guide, rakusu pattern and photos of a completed rakusu. http://palousezen.org/jukai.html
+Helpful sewing tips and a precept guide, rakusu pattern and photos of a completed rakusu are available at http://palousezen.org/jukai.html.

 Donate with PayPal or via Credit Card.